kovidgoyal/calibre/manual/server.rst

 .. _servertutorial:

-Integrating the calibre content server into other servers
+Integrating the calibre Content server into other servers
 ==========================================================

-Here, we will show you how to integrate the calibre content server into another server.
+Here, we will show you how to integrate the calibre Content server into another server.
 The most common reason for this is to make use of SSL or more sophisticated authentication.
 The basic technique is to run the calibre server and setup reverse proxying to it from the main server.

 .. contents:: Contents
   :depth: 2